afranken/monitoring/README.md

 When running `grunt watch`, grunt will watch TypeScript, HTML and CSS files and compile / copy them to the appropriate folders.
 (Functionality is similar to `grunt compile`)

+## Understanding / Writing Simon JS code

+The Simon JS library is written in Typescript](http://www.typescriptlang.org/).

+### General structure

+Simon JS uses [Knockout](http://knockoutjs.com/).
+Knockout implements the MVVM pattern, which in turn is implemented by Simon JS.

+The root ViewModel is the `ApplicationViewModel` that reads the configuration provided by the user.
+The `ApplicationViewModel` then creates all ViewModels and Models that are needed to display the application.

+### Backend implementations

+Simon JS can retrieve data from a number of backends, for example Nagios, Jenkins and Sonar.

+The implementations follow this pattern:

+  * A `MonitorViewModel` implementation that is used to display the backend information, accessed from it's model
+  * A `MonitorModel` implementation that stores the data retrieved from a backend
+  * A `Connector` implementation that retrieves the data from a backend

+In cases where the data returned from the backend is too complex to display with just one ViewModel / Model combination, more than one ViewModel is used.

+### Tests

+Tests for the Simon JS TypeScript classes are also written in TypeScript and executed using Jasmine (after compiling both the libraries and the tests to JavaScriot).

+### Views

+Views are written in HTML using [Knockout](http://knockoutjs.com/) template constructs.

+Since Knockout does not provide an out-of-the-box solution to externalize templates, all templates are stored (and therefore duplicated) in the HTML files `index.html` and `index-debug.html`.

 #Other

 ###Jenkins returns 403 to JSONP Get requests by default.